 Self Issue Machines

-The Self Issue Machines allow you to self-issue any items you wish to borrow, return or renew.
+- The Self Issue Machines allow you to self-issue any items you wish to borrow, return or renew during our opening hours

-They also allow you to check your online library account, known as "My Account".
+- They also allow you to check your online "My Library Account"

 O'Reilly Library, Glasnevin Campus - 3 machines on Ground Floor